 Europa Universalis IV continues the success of the grand strategy series developed by Paradox with another strategic challenge based on trade, administration, politics and battle.
-As the fourth game in the series it’s one of the best Europa titles yet with improvements to the core foundation of the original games that retains strategy while exploring fresh ideas.
-For Europa Universalis IV many of these enhancements focus on bringing the game complexity down to attract new players to the series and not just long-time fans.
+As the fourth game in the series it aims to be one of the best Europa titles yet with improvements to the core foundation of the original games that retains strategy while exploring fresh ideas.
+For Europa Universalis IV many of these enhancements focus on bringing the game complexity down to attract new players to the series in particular that mean newcomers need not play past titles.

 - Plenty of strategy depth waiting to be explored across a breadth of mechanics as you seek trade, diplomacy and war.

 Review Platform: PC